-In this guide, we have spoken about "chicks' quality".
-This is the appearance of the chicks in the basket, and in general this is determined by the hatchery operator according to: Visual and tactile appreciation of day old chicks.
+In this guide, we have spoken of "chicks' quality".
+This is the appearance of the chicks in the basket of day-old chicks, and in general this is determined by the hatchery operator according to how the chicks look and what they feel like to touch.

-- Activity attention and fast reaction of chicks - > Uniformity - Good navel condition, closed, with perfect cicatrising - Nice yolk sac absorption with a soft belly, but not too slim - Legs in perfect condition, not dehydrated or damaged, no red hooks - > Beak clean and not damaged or inflamed, caruncles perfect - Fluff condition vaporised dry and not dirty, with a nice smell
+- > Activity attention and fast reaction of chicks - > Uniformity - > Good navel condition, closed, with perfect cicatrising - > Nice yolk sac absorption with a soft belly, but not too slim - > Legs in perfect condition, not dehydrated or damaged, no red hooks - > Beak clean and not damaged or inflamed, caruncles perfect - > Fluff condition vaporised dry and not dirty, with a nice smell